HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   trans
     :   two variants are **"in trans"** when they are on different alleles (DNA molecules, chromosomes).

+*   transcript segment
+    :   a representation of a segment of transcribed sequence denoted by a 5’ and 3’ boundary.

 *   transition
     :   a nucleotide variant changing a purine nucleotide to another purine nucleotide (A < > G), or a pyrimidine nucleotide to another pyrimidine nucleotide (C < > T).